Arlow Stout

 Arlow Burdette Stout (March 10, 1876 – October 12, 1957) was an American botanist and the pioneer breeder of the modern hybrid daylily.

 Stout was born in Jackson Center, Ohio, on March 10, 1876, and moved to Albion, Wisconsin, as a child.
 He worked between 1911 and 1948 at the New York Botanical Garden.
 In over 50,000 cross-pollination experiments, Stout produced over one hundred viable Hemerocallis hybrids, revolutionizing nursery breeding and popular interest in daylilies.
-Without a doubt, Stout's public renown rested largely on the knowledge and innovation he brought to the breeding of daylilies.
+Stout's public renown rested largely on the knowledge and innovation he brought to the breeding of daylilies.
 He died at his home in Pleasantville, New York, in 1957.

 In 1950, American Hemerocallis Society established an annual Stout Award in his honor.